9. Women in the Civil War

 - Summarize this source.

-Sarah Edmonds: book excerpt
+Sarah Edmonds: Book Excerpt

 I was becoming dissatisfied with my situation as nurse, and was determined to leave the hospital; but before doing so I thought it best to call a council of three, Mr. and Mrs. B. and I, to decide what was the best course to pursue.
 After an hour’s conference together the matter was decided in my mind.
 Chaplain B. told me that he knew of a situation he could get for me if I had sufficient moral courage to undertake its duties; and, said he, “it is a situation of great danger and of vast responsibility.”